LlewBach/cydymiaith/TESTING.md

 - create an account with username: testadmin, password: testadmin
 - assign testadmin a role of Admin
-- create a post titled 'Admin visibility test' by testuser3 and comment on it
+- create a post titled 'Admin visibility test' by testuser3 and comment on it This account will be available for the assessor to use.

 #### Total CRUD Ability